PersephoneQueenOfFlowers/goal-garden/README.md

 <a href="http://goalgarden.herokuapp.com/#/" target="_blank"><img width="375px" style="display:inline-block" src="frontend/public/gg-logo.png" /></a>

 ## **Overview**:
-Goal Garden is a curated space for help with personal goal accountability and tracking.
-The application provides areas for goal progress visualization, journalling, and accountability.
+Goal Garden is a curated space for personal goal accountability and tracking.
+The application provides areas for goal progress visualization and journaling and technical opportunities for accountability.

 ## **Technologies used:**